deepaksidhu/DSCI522-2020-g22/docs/diabetes_predict_report.md

 Conclusion
 ----------

-Finally, we score each of our models on the f1 score and the results are as follows:
+We can summarize each of our hyperparameter tuned models using the f1 score below:

 | Model name          | F1 score | Recall score | Precision score | Accuracy |
 |:--------------------|---------:|-------------:|----------------:|---------:|